DekodeInteraktiv/autocert-docs/README.md

 ### ACME challenge solving with WordPress
 The default challenge solving (domain verification) by ACME clients is to put files in a predetermined directory from the webserver’s document root (`/.well-known/acme-challenge`).
 However, if you have a web node cluster or are running the certification acquirement process from a machine that is not part of your web cluster, you may run into issues.

-To solve this, we have a WordPress plugin, WP ACME that will answer the ACME challenges presented by Let’s Encrypt.
+To solve this, we have a WordPress plugin, [WP ACME](https://github.com/dss-web/wp-acme) that will answer the ACME challenges presented by Let’s Encrypt.

 WP ACME must get the challenges from a compatible ACME client.
-We’ve created both a customized fork of acme tiny and an authentication plugin for Certbot (the official Let’s Encrypt client).
+We’ve created both a customized fork of [acme-tiny](https://github.com/DekodeInteraktiv/acme-tiny-wp) and an [authentication plugin for WordPress for Certbot](https://github.com/dss-web/certbot-wordpress) (the official Let’s Encrypt client).
 Since Certbot did not suit us that well, we don’t maintain the authentication plugin any longer, but you are free to fork it.
+We strongly recommend you use the acme-tiny fork.

 ### Automated client initialization
-To get a list of active domains from WordPress we created a WordPress plugin: WP Autocert.
+To get a list of active domains from WordPress we created a WordPress plugin: [WP Autocert](https://github.com/dss-web/wp-autocert).

-The autocert-server script can be run in a cronjob and will pull the active domains from WordPress match them with the existing certificate and get a new one – with optional ACME challenge solving in WordPress.
+Then the [autocert-server](https://github.com/dss-web/autocert-server) script can be run in a cronjob and will pull the active domains from WordPress match them with the existing certificate and get a new one – with optional ACME challenge solving in WordPress.

 autocert-server can optionally run a script after a new certificate is acquired, which lets you reload your web server or distribute the certificate to your nodes.